martin-marek/timing/README.md

 # Python timing

-Easily time your Python code.
+A trivial (~20 loc) utility to time Python functions and blocks of code.

 ```python
 import timing